 Since you’re going to be spending most of your time apart, you have to commit to seeing each other over video every single day.
 Allocating time devoted to your partner is extremely important.
 Not just a quick chat, but an hour at least.

-In the same way we make time for an SO who lives in the same place, we have to make time for someone long distance.
+In the same way we make time for an S.O. who lives in the same place, we have to make time for someone long distance.
 This is a component many of us forget.
-You need the face-to-face interaction.
+You need face-to-face interaction.
 And it needs to happen every single day.

 Keep it simple to start.
-Grab your vibrator and masturbate on camera together.
 Don’t feel pressured to watch each other or talk dirty (though, we do have a guide).
 You can develop these more advanced skills later down the road.

 There are a thousand reasons why your relationship might be long distance.
 You can deal with it.
 But set a timeframe.
-Make a commitment not only to your relationship, but to figuring out who is going to move and when.
-Having open-ended timeframes on your long-distance relationship simply don’t work.
+Make a commitment not only to your relationship but to figuring out who is going to move and when.
+Having open-ended timeframes on your long-distance relationship simply doesn’t work.
 It leaves room for discomfort, rifts, and fights.

 Don’t do it.
 It’s a trap.
 Set a time limit that works for both of you.
 Maybe it’s for one year.
 Perhaps you can live with two?
 Six months might be all you can handle.
 The important thing is that you make a decision and stick to your guns.
 Do what has to be done.
 Your relationship has to come before everything else.
 That’s what being married is about.